Lessons for a Digital Nomad

 This is a guest post by Nico Jannasch

 My name is Nicolaus Jannasch.
 I’m a 22-year-old digital nomad who left college last year to travel the world, build location independent businesses, and go after the lifestyle I wanted.
-During the past twelve months I’ve traveled across three continents and lived in five different Asian countries.
+Of course, this hasn’t been easy, but it’s been so rewarding.
+Running a business is always a challenge, but this is even more so the case when you are doing it whilst travelling.
+I have staff all over the world as well, all working remotely.
+This in itself poses many challenges, but I use things like a remote work survey to keep track of everybody.
+At the end of the day, it’s all worth it for the experiences I am having.
+During the past twelve months, I’ve travelled across three continents and lived in five different Asian countries.
 I’m now headed to Mexico and South America!
 I’ve had a good deal of experience balancing adventure with work, and there are a few lessons I’ve picked up along the way I wish I knew when I first flew to Bangkok.

 We’re just entering 2016 so you can read these lessons as New Year’s resolutions you can implement in the coming months.
 They have drastically improved my experience as a digital nomad and using them will be useful to you if you’re living this lifestyle or considering taking the leap.